 Physical vapor deposition (PVD) coating applied over the snake guides protects them from damage and ensures smooth distribution of force along the rod’s blank.

-The coating prevents corrosion and ensures that your St Croix Imperial fly rod is going to remain in good condition for a long time.
+The coating prevents corrosion and ensures that your St. Croix Imperial fly rod will remain in good condition for a long time.

 Kigan Master 3D stripping guides:

-Besides the models from the Imperial series, St Croix’s fly rods from the Mojo series also have the Kigan Master 3D stripping guides.
-They feature black frames and aluminum-oxide rings that prevent the fly line from getting tangled up.
+Besides the models from the Imperial series, St. Croix’s fly rods from the Mojo series also have the Kigan Master 3D stripping guides.
+They feature black frames and aluminum-oxide rings that prevent the fly line from getting tangled.

 Cork handles: